Hosting a Custom Server

 Note that having the scene loaded in multiple modules will cause issues such as the scene not being shown on the download panel.

-module loaded.
-Now, they can right click on a custom server list entry, which will open a context menu with the option to open the download panel for the server.
-Once a map is successfully downloaded, there is no need to restart the game, they should be able to join your server as is.
+Players will then get prompted to download all of the missing maps as they try to join the server or they can right click on the custom server list entry, which will open a context menu with the option to open the download panel for the server.
+Once all missing maps are successfully downloaded, there is no need to restart the game, they should be able to join your server as is.

-If the lack of prefab support is a concern, you may be able to make the scene usable through the helper module by breaking the prefabs.
+If the lack of prefab support is a concern, you may be able to make the scene usable through the Map Downloader by breaking the prefabs.
 Open the scene in the editor, select all entity objects, right click and select Break Prefab.

 FAQ